firepear/mpcf/README.rst

     # first run; set music directory and initialize db
     $ mpcf -musicdir=/path/to/mpd/musicdir

-    # tag all files in subtree DIRECTORY with FACET (DIRECTORY should
+    # tag all files in subtree DIRECTORY with FACET
-    # be relative to musicdir)
     $ mpcf -tag [DIRECTORY] [FACET]

     # add all files with FACET to playlist